turnbasedgames/docs/docs/getting-started/4-deploying.md

 git rev-parse HEAD
 ```

-## Deploy to UrTurn!
+## 4. Deploy to UrTurn!

 Go to your [developer console](https://www.urturn.app/develop) and click **Create Game**.
 Give your game a name, link your github repo (no additional parameters!
-An example URL: https://github.com/turnbasedgames/tictactoe), and paste your commit hash.
+An example URL: https://github.com/turnbasedgames/tictactoe), paste your commit hash, and add a description.
 Click **Create**, and your game is now playable!